fowlertm/semiTakeHome/README.md

 After importing some libraries, we import the function from `query.js` on line 14.

 The first `app.get` statement on line 27 renders what we're actually going to see in the browser by referencing the information defined in `search.ejs`.
-It'll pass whatever is in `book_info` to the `search.ejs` file, which will then display it according to our specifications.
+It'll pass whatever is in `book_info` to the `search.ejs` file, which will then display it according to the specifications in `search.ejs`.

 On line 34 we accept a search string, on line 35 we pass it to the `get_filtered_results` function, then we get the results and pass them (as `book_info`) to `search.ejs`.